52nd Infantry Regiment (United States): F/52 Afghanistan 2012/2013

 Fierce Company (F Company) 52nd Infantry Division left at the beginning of January 2013 in support of 4th Brigade Combat Team, 2nd Infantry Divisions (CTF 4-2/CTF Raider) deployment to Southern Afghanistan in the Kandahar Province.
 During this deployment Fierce Company conducted Intelligence, Surveillance and Reconnaissance missions along with Presence Patrols, Sharia's and Training Missions with both the Afghan Army and the Afghan Police in the area.

 The unit would be assigned to 1st Battalion 38th Infantry Regiment "Task Force Rosser" or "Task Force Rock".
 Fierce Companies area of Responsibility was the majority of Eastern and Central Panjwai to include Bazaar-E Panjwai.
 They were primarily headquartered out of Forward Operating Base Shoja and assisted in the training and patrols with 6th Kandak, 1st Brigade 205th Afghan Army.
 Upon arrival to Panjwai Afghanistan the primary role for Fierce Company was to assist Bravo Company (Bayonet Company) 1st Battalion 38th Infantry Regiment in their operations on and around Combat Outpost Sperwan Ghar.
 Fierce Company would train and assist Local Afghan Police and Afghan Army units in securing the areas of Salawat, Nejat, Alkozi, and Skecha to keep insurgents from their consistent attacks on COP Sperwan Ghar.

 In May 2013 Task Force Rosser began outpost and base tear down operations.
 The Western portion of Fierce Companies area of Operations from Salawat to Sperwan Ghar was handed over to Bayonet Company and Fierce Company took over Headquarters Company (HHC) Area of Operations in the Chalghowr and Salahan area as HHC and other companies began to redeploy.
-In June 2013 Fierce Company was attached to 4th Battalion 9th Infantry Division as all elements of 1st Battalion 38th Infantry Redeployed.
+In June 2013 Fierce Company was attached to 4th Battalion 9th Infantry Regiment as all elements of 1st Battalion 38th Infantry Redeployed.
 Fierce Companies Area of Responsibility grew to all of Eastern and Central Panjwai to the FOB Zangabad area.
 At this time Fierce Company also took over what would now be Combat Outpost Shoja and began in tearing down the outpost and primarily conducted patrols in the area of Salawat and COP Shoja as a presence patrol in an effort to deter attacks and look for vulnerabilities as the Outpost was now manned by only 60 soldiers.
 At the end of July 2013 2nd Cavalry Regiment and Combined Task Force Dragoon took over operations from Fierce Company and COP Shoja was handed over.